What is a Progressive Web App? Complete Guide to PWAs

 Do I need an app store to distribute a PWA?

-No, PWAs can be distributed directly through URLs without app store approval.
-However, PWAs can also be listed in some app stores like Microsoft Store and Google Play if desired.
+No. PWAs can be shared through URLs with no app store needed.
+You can also list them in Microsoft Store and Google Play if you choose.

 What browsers support PWAs?

-Most modern browsers support PWAs, including Chrome, Firefox, Safari (iOS 11.3+), and Edge.
-Support levels vary by browser, with Chrome and Firefox offering the most complete implementations.
+Most modern browsers support PWAs: Chrome, Firefox, Safari (iOS 11.3+), and Edge.
+Chrome and Firefox have the most complete support.

 Can I monetize a PWA?

-Yes, PWAs support the same monetization strategies as websites and native apps, including subscriptions, in-app purchases, advertising, and e-commerce functionality.
+Yes.
+PWAs support the same ways to make money as websites and native apps: subscriptions, in-app purchases, ads, and e-commerce.

 How much does it cost to build a PWA?